uPortal-Project/NotificationPortlet/notification-portlet-webapp/docs/modal.md

 The `modal` display strategy presents notices in a Bootstrap modal dialog.
-If the notice defines actions, they will be rendered as buttons at the bottom of the dialog;  any button will dismiss the dialog, as well as invoke the spe,cified action server-side.
+If the notice defines actions, they will be rendered as buttons at the bottom of the dialog;  any button will dismiss the dialog, as well as invoke the specified action server-side.
 Notices that do not define actions will offer a 'close' (x) option in the upper-right corner of the dialog.
 This feature could be used for a Terms of Service pop-up that must be accepted before accessing the portal.